Sidharth64/TitanicSurvivalAnalysis/README.md

 To start with this a kaggle question (https://www.kaggle.com/c/titanic) .
 We start by importing the dataset then by reading it and pre-processing it.
 Some good insightful visualisations alongwith Feature engineering followed next.
 Feature storing the passenger name was processed and exploited to create a new feature containing the designation of all passengers which had significant coorelation with the target variable because high status people had greater chances of survival.
 We then use mean and mode to impute missing values in the data .
 Then we create our base model with decision tree alongwith with validation to address the issue of overfitting by limiting the depth of the tree.
 We also apply XGboost to this model in order to improve the performance.
 We check the accuracy and quality of this model by confusion matrix.

-Python As usual, we will first download our datasets locally, and then we will load them into data frames in both, python.
-Source of dataset : https://archive.ics.uci.edu/ml/datasets/Housing In python, we use pd.read_csv to read CSV files into pandas data.frame variables.
+Python As usual, we will first download our datasets locally, and then we will load them into data frames.
+Source of dataset : https://archive.ics.uci.edu/ml/datasets/Housing.
 Libraries used :

 1)library(pandas) #to read .csv file .

-2)library(numpy) #for preprocessing and and data manipulation.
+2)library(numpy) #for preprocessing and data manipulation.

 3)library(sklearn.preprocessing) #for LabelEncoder().